kawangwong/FINAL_PROJECT_C2/final_project_overview.md

 With your team, create a 30 minute presentation, based on a slide deck, that showcases the most important aspects of your project.
 Start at a high level and give an overview the system.
 Discuss why you chose each piece of technology.
 Then dive in and show a demo of the system in operation.
 Explain the steps of the CI/CD pipeline and show how the app is deployed.
 Show what happens if an error occurs.
 Give an overview of the infrastructure.
 Explain your thought process and how the project evolved.

 - **Requirements**: Convey your goals, limits/assumptions, methods and their justification, findings, and conclusions.
 Define technical terms.
 Include graphics and visualizations.
-- **Format:** Slide deck containing presentation.
-As well as a demo showcasing the highlights of the stack
+- **Format:** Slide deck containing presentation as well as a demo showcasing the highlights of the stack in operation

 ## Approximate Due Dates